-In terms of an executive club lounge, there is a lounge at the Hyatt Regency Lake Tahoe Resort, Spa And Casino and the morning breakfast selection is good with a decent selection of cheeses, smoked salmon, cold cuts, cereal, yogurt, etc. All-day snacks are cookies and gummy bears as well as soft drinks.
-In the evening there is a limited selection of food including soup and some pleasant light bites.
-While this is definitely not the best hotel club lounge at a ski resort, it is good to have a lounge to use none the less.
+In terms of an executive club lounge, there is a lounge at the Hyatt Regency Lake Tahoe Resort, Spa And Casino, and the morning breakfast selection is good with a decent selection of cheeses, smoked salmon, cold cuts, cereal, yogurt, etc. All-day snacks are cookies and gummy bears, as well as soft drinks.
+There is a limited selection of food in the evening, including soup and some pleasant light bites.
+While this is definitely not the best hotel club lounge at a ski resort, it is good to have a lounge to use nonetheless.

 7. Fairmont Pacific Rim

-On the way to Whistler, you might want to stop by the Fairmont Pacific Rim, which is one of the best luxury hotels in Vancouver and it features a Gold Club lounge.
+On the way to Whistler, you might want to stop by the Fairmont Pacific Rim, one of the best luxury hotels in Vancouver, and it features a Gold Club lounge.
 It is around 2 hours drive from the skiable mountains of Whistler.

-This hotel also has a main lobby bar which is the place to see and be seen in Vancouver and is great for people watching.
-It has probably the most stunning pool in Vancouver which is surrounded by loungers and cabanas and is a great place to hang out in the summer.
-Rounding the hotel off is an outdoor terrace, a garden, and the Botanist Restaurant which offers a menu inspired by the principals of botany, organic farming, and sustainable sourcing.
+This hotel also has a main lobby bar, which is the place to see and be seen in Vancouver and is great for people watching.
+It probably has the most stunning pool in Vancouver, surrounded by loungers and cabanas, and is a great place to hang out in the summer.
+Rounding the hotel off is an outdoor terrace, a garden, and the Botanist Restaurant, which offers a menu inspired by the principles of botany, organic farming, and sustainable sourcing.

-The lobby lounge is a really fun feature of this hotel as it turns into a bar at night and attracts some of Vancouver’s finest try-hards.
+The lobby lounge is an amusing feature of this hotel as it turns into a bar at night and attracts some of Vancouver’s finest try-hards.
 It’s to people watch but can be quite lively and is certainly not a relaxing lounge bar to take the family or look for some peace.

 Both the Gold lounges at the Pacific Rim and Vancouver Waterfront during the summer months since both have an awesome outside patio.
 The Fairmont Pacific Rim Gold Club Lounge offers breathtaking views of Coal Harbour, Stanley Park and the North Shore Mountains.